splunk/observability-workshop/docs/smartagent/k3s.md

     -f ~/workshop/k3s/values.yaml
     ```

-You can monitor the progress of the deployment by running `kubectl get pods` which should typically report a new pod is up and running after about 30 seconds.
+You can monitor the progress of the deployment by running `sudo kubectl get pods` which should typically report a new pod is up and running after about 30 seconds.

 Ensure the status is reported as Running before continuing.